ezaspy/elrond/README.md

 ## Configuration

 There are several software package required for using elrond but almost all of them are contained within the [SANS SIFT Worksation](https://www.sans.org/tools/sift-workstation/) virtual machine OVA.
 However, for the software which is not included, I have provided a script ([make.sh](https://github.com/ezaspy/elrond/blob/main/make.sh)) which installs and configures the additional software required for all potential functionality leveraged by elrond (volatility3, apfs-fuse, ClamAV etc.).<br>
-To invoke the script, simply follow the instructions in [CONFIG.md](https://github.com/ezaspy/elrond/blob/main/elrond/CONFIG.md#configuration). **Please note, you will only need to run the make.sh script once, per SIFT instance**
+To invoke the script, simply follow the instructions in [CONFIG.md](https://github.com/ezaspy/elrond/blob/main/elrond/CONFIG.md#configuration). **Note: you will only need to run the make.sh script once, per SIFT instance**

 - [SANS SIFT Workstation](https://digital-forensics.sans.org/community/downloads) (20.04)
   - Note: SANS SIFT 18.04 is not supported.
 - [CONFIG.md](https://github.com/ezaspy/elrond/blob/main/elrond/CONFIG.md) to install and configure the additional software for SIFT 20.04.
-  - Please note the elrond also only supports x64 memory images.
   - If you encounter errors with [CONFIG.md](https://github.com/ezaspy/elrond/blob/main/elrond/CONFIG.md), individual scripts for each of the software packages are contained in [.../elrond/elrond/tools/scripts/](https://github.com/ezaspy/elrond/tree/main/elrond/tools/scripts/)
 <br><br><br>